Novel sampling formulas associated with quaternionic prolate spheroidal wave functions: Introduction

 The variational problem that led to (\ref{1d-integral-eqn}) only requires that equation to hold for $|y|\leq\tau$.
 With $\varphi_{n}(x)$ on the left-hand side of (\ref{1d-integral-eqn}) gives for $|x|\leq\tau$, however, the left is well defined for all $y$.
 We use this to extend the range of definition of the $\varphi_{n}$'s and so define

 The eigenfunctions $ \varphi_{n}$ are now defined for all $y$.
 This leads to a dual orthogonality

-In \cite{zayed2007generalization}, Zayed proved that there are other systems of functions possess similar properties to those of Prolate Spheroidal Wave Functions (PSWFs).
+In \cite{zayed2007generalization}, Zayed proved that there are other systems of functions possess similar properties to those of prolate spheroidal wave functions.
 Moumni and Zayed \cite{moumni2014generalization} then extended the results to the higher dimension and derived a novel sampling formula for general class of bandlimited functions.
 This sampling formula \cite{moumni2014generalization} is a generalization of Walter and Shen's result \cite{walter2003sampling} on sampling with the PSWFs.
-In the present paper, we study the Prolate Spheroidal Quaternion Wave Signals (PSQWSs), which refine and extend the PSWFs.
-The PSQWSs are ideally suited to study certain questions regarding the relationship between quaternionic signals and their Fourier transforms.
-We illustrate how to apply the PSQWSs for the quaternionic Fourier transform to analyze Slepian's energy concentration problem and sampling theory.
-We address all the above issues and explore some basic facts of the arising quaternionic function theory.
+In the present paper, we study the quaternionic prolate spheroidal wave functions (QPSWFs), which refine and extend the PSWFs.
+The QPSWFs are ideally suited to study certain questions regarding the relationship between quaternion-valued signals and their Fourier transforms.
+We illustrate how to apply the QPSWFs for the quaternion Fourier transform to analyze Slepian's energy concentration problem and sampling theory.
+We address all the above issues and explore some basic facts of the arising quaternion-valued function theory.

-Quaternion and Quaternionic Fourier transform have already shown advantages over complex and classical Fourier transform within color image processing, computer graphics, and robotics communities, for their modelling of rotation, orientation, and cross-information between multichannel data, see for instance, \cite{sangwine1996fourier, bihan2003quaternion, ell2007hypercomplex, ell2013quaternion}.
+Quaternion and quaternion Fourier transform have already shown advantages over complex and classical Fourier transform within color image processing, computer graphics, and robotics communities, for their modelling of rotation, orientation, and cross-information between multichannel data, see for instance, \cite{sangwine1996fourier,ell2007hypercomplex,ell2013quaternion}.
 We are motivated to develop a counterpart of the PSWFs in quaternion algebra.
-We apply the theory of reproducing-kernel Hilbert spaces and compact normal operators on Hilbert spaces, which are used in \cite{moumni2014generalization} to the Quaternion algebra.
-Due to the non-commutative property of the quaternion ring, there are some differences in the proof between the quaternions and complex cases.
+We apply the theory of reproducing-kernel Hilbert spaces and compact normal operators on Hilbert spaces, which are used in \cite{moumni2014generalization} to the quaternion algebra.
+The contributions of this paper are summarized as follows.

+\begin{enumerate} \item Due to the non-commutative property of the quaternion ring, it is hard to study the spectral property of compact normal operators in quaternion Hilbert space, there is a big difference between the complex case and the quaternionic case to consider this problem.
+In Section \ref{S3}, we develop a spectral theorem for compact normal operators.
+More importantly, the eigenvalues are sorted by norm in descending order. \item We introduce the quaternionic prolate spheroidal wave functions (QPSWFs) in Section \ref{S4}.
+Moreover, a series of elegant properties of QPSWFs are derived. \item Two sampling formulas (\ref{shannon sampling}) and (\ref{sampling with QPSWFs}) for bandlimited quaternion-valued signals are obtained by using the QPSWFs. \item The maximum-energy-problem (Slepian's energy concentration problem) is also investigated. \end{enumerate}